aneoconsulting/ArmoniK.Infra/charts/best-practices.md

 | manifests | Do not put multiple resources in one manifest file.
 [0] |
 | Naming resources | Avoid stutter when naming your resources. (ex: kind: pod, name: armonik-pod) [0] |

+Flat or Nested Values ??
+In most cases, flat should be favored over nested.
+The reason for this is that it is simpler for template developers and users.
+For every layer of nesting, an existence check must be done.
+But for flat configuration, such checks can be skipped, making the template easier to read and use.

 ### Variables

 A variable is a named reference to another object.